- One of the best immunity oils in aromatherapy

 GC/MS Tested: 100% Pure & Natural

 A fresh and delicate top-floral note, makes this distillation of Clary Sage especially inviting and lovely.
+When tested clary sage was found to have more than 250 constituents, giving it a broad spectrum of applications for potential therapeutic use.

-Its soft, sweet and herbaceous lower notes and unusual tenacity, make Clary Sage one of the most deeply soothing oils in aromatherapy.
+It's soft, sweet and herbaceous lower notes and unusual tenacity, make Clary Sage one of the most deeply soothing oils in aromatherapy.

 Clary Sage is often used to relieve deeply held nervous tension, in both men and women.